War Driving from Fremont to Reno, Nevada

 English: The Gondola ride at Lake Tahoe, South Lake Tahoe, CA (Photo credit: Wikipedia)

-After three days of revamping this site, the occasional tweaking of all the computers in the house and my fix-your-PC moonlighting, I had it for a while.
-After all, it had just been just quite a while since I updated/revised my (this) site.
+I had it for a while.
+After all, it had just been quite a while since I updated/revised my (this) site.
 That third revision was easier, since most of the images were already done – from the previous two versions.
-My initial site and its subsequent revision were both hosted at Philippine-based servers.
-After I setup my own server, I thought that making any major revisions to one’s site will seem to be all too easy – I was wrong!

-I noticed a smaller volume of traffic going to Tahoe specially on a weekend.
-Usually, the traffic is a little tighter – specially on a Friday – since the folks with RVs normally start their weekend jaunts early.
-Not so these days.
-Maybe the Indian casinos had really taken a deep bite into the business of the usual casino haunts like Reno, Tahoe and even, Las Vegas.
+I noticed less traffic going to Lake Tahoe in Nevada, especially on weekends.
+Usually, the traffic is a little tighter—especially on a Friday—since the folks with RVs normally start their weekend jaunts early.

 Waiting for the Netpliance iOpener hack parts